 “This is all going to end badly”.Officer Peterson

 Our unlikely heroes surprise us in many ways, and one of the most startling discoveries is that they are one hundred percent aware that they’re in a movie.
-From their comments on the familiarity of the “theme song” (which happens to be Sturgill Simpson’s The Dead Don’t Die) to their admitting of knowing something about the film because they have “read the script”, these characters are in the unique position to be both protagonists and spectators.
+From their comments on the familiarity of the “theme song” (which happens to be Sturgill Simpson’s The Dead Don’t Die) to their admitting of knowing something about the film because they have “read the script”, these characters break the fourth wall in a way that puts them in the unique position of being both protagonists and spectators.
 As the film’s alienating atmosphere effortlessly turns into something more familiar, these fictional characters become part of the audience and establish an extremely real connection with us.

 But the discoveries aren’t over, as our three heroes are oddly the most normal characters in the film.
 In a movie that takes pride in its stellar cast, every single one of its characters gets to have its iconic moment with the exact right amount of weirdness.
 There’s a racist Steve Buscemi walking around with a red “Keep America White Again” hat, claiming the elusive Hermit Bob (Tom Waits) has stolen his chicken.
 There’s a very patient hardware store owner (Danny Glover) trying to help, and there’s a petrol station owner (Caleb Landry Jones) imparting horror movie-related wisdom to strangers.